mrdavemorgan/lepgallery/readme.txt

 = 1.1.1 =
 * Oops.
 Forgot to svn add the phpThumb script subdirectory.
-* Also, some version number increments do not trigger automatic update and flag as recent on wp.org
+* Also, some version number increments do not trigger automatic update and flag as recent on wp.org = 1.1.2 =
+* Admin menu file was incomplete, causing serious bug when not using gallery name: 'gallery'

 == Dependencies ==